romans-adi/IdeaChronicler/README.md

 ## 🌟 Future Features <a name="future-features"></a>

-- [ ] Integrate Devise gem for user authentication and registration.
 - [ ] Create API endpoints to expose data for external use.
 - [ ] Document API endpoints and usage instructions for developers.